 Sadly, guinea pigs don’t have benefits from consuming nuts.
 In this section, we will talk about why can’t guinea pigs eat nuts and what are the possible risk that may happen if they eat them.

 Nuts are incredibly caloric.
 This means there is a great risk of obesity in the long run or even gaining weight rapidly.
 Also, they have a high content of fats too.
-They can deposit in the organism, clog blood vessels, and mostly contribute to weight changes and fatigue as well.
+They can deposit in the organism, clog blood vessels, and mostly contribute to weight changes and fatigue.

 Also, even if the amounts of carbs and proteins are great for humans and provide lots of energy and satiety for the whole day, sadly, guinea pigs can not enjoy the benefits of these nutrients from nuts.